 What if My Dog Eats an Opossum?

 First, you’ll be happy to learn that opossums do not carry rabies.
-However, they can carry other nasties including:
+However, they can carry other nasties including the following bacterial and parasitic infections:

 - Lyme disease